GoogleCloudPlatform/community/tutorials/get-started-bitnami-django.md

 ## Cost

 The default configuration allows you to run a low-traffic web app powered by Django using an `f1-micro` instance with a standard 10 GB persistent disk.
 You can customize the configuration when deploying this solution or change it later, although the default configuration is fine for the purposes of this tutorial.

 Estimated cost for the above default configuration is $4.28 per month, based on 30-day, 24 hours per day usage in the Central US region.
 Sustained use discount is included.

 Use the [pricing calculator](https://cloud.google.com/products/calculator/) to generate a cost estimate based on your projected usage.
 New Google Cloud customers may be eligible for a [free trial](https://cloud.google.com/free-trial).

 ## Deploy Bitnami Django on a Compute Engine instance

 Deploy Bitnami Django on a Compute Engine instance:

-1. From the Google Cloud Platform menu, select the [Cloud Launcher](https://console.cloud.google.com/launcher).
+1. From the Google Cloud menu, select the [Cloud Launcher](https://console.cloud.google.com/launcher).
 1. Search for "django certified by bitnami" and select the resulting `Django Certified by Bitnami` template.
 1. Review the information and cost.
 Click `Launch on Compute Engine` to proceed.
 1. Review the default zone, machine type, boot disk size and other parameters and modify as needed.
-Ensure that the `Allow HTTP traffic` and `Allow HTTPS traffic` boxes are checked in the firewall configuration.
+Ensure that the `Allow HTTP traffic` and
+   `Allow HTTPS traffic` boxes are checked in the firewall configuration.
 Click `Deploy` to proceed with the deployment.

-The Cloud Launcher deploys Bitnami Django on a new Google Compute Engine instance.
-You can monitor the progress of the deployment from the [Deployment Manager](https://console.cloud.google.com/dm/deployments).
-Once deployed, note the public IP address of the instance and the password for the MySQL and PostgreSQL databases.
+The Cloud Launcher deploys Bitnami Django on a new Compute Engine instance.
+You can monitor the progress of the deployment from the
+[Deployment Manager](https://console.cloud.google.com/dm/deployments).
+After deployment is complete, note the public IP address of the instance and the password for the MySQL and PostgreSQL databases.

 ## Create a "hello world" Django application

 Login to the deployed instance and create a simple Django application:

-1. From the [Deployment Manager](https://console.cloud.google.com/dm/deployments), click the `SSH` button to login to the instance over SSH.
+1. From the [Deployment Manager](https://console.cloud.google.com/dm/deployments), click the `SSH` button to log in to the instance over SSH.
-1. Once logged in, switch to the `bitnami` user account:
+1. Switch to the `bitnami` user account:

         sudo su - bitnami